rjseymour66/writing/README.md

 **Bad**: The job of the baseball clean-up hitter is to hit home runs.
 **Good**: The clean-up hitter hits home runs.

+# Sentence Structure

+## Clauses
+A _restrictive clause_ modifies the noun or noun phrase of the sentence in an essential way.

+For restrictive clauses, use the relative pronoun _that_, not which.

+**Example**: The dog _that got hit by a car_ was just a puppy.

+### Who vs whom

+Use 'whom' as the object of a verb or preposition.

+**Example**:

+# Sentence Revision

+## Diagnose, Analyze, and Revise

+1. Diagnose.
+  a.
+Ignoring intro phrases, underline the first 8 or so words in the sentence.
+  b.
+Check for abstract nouns, and see if you have underlined a verb.
+2. Analyze.
+  a.
+Who are the main characters?
+Look for real characters, not abstract.
+  b.
+What actions are the main characters doing?
+Check for nominalizations.
+3. Revise.
+  a.
+Turn the nominalizations into verbs.
+  b.
+Make the characters the subjects of the sentence.
+  c.
+Rewrite using conjunctions: _because, if, when, although, why, how, whether_ or _that_.

+**Example**: The health care industry's inability to exert cost controls could lead to the public's decision that congressional action is needed.
+1. (The health care industry's inability to exert cost)
+  - abstract nouns: none
+  - verb: to exert
+2. main characters: health care industry, public, congress
+   actions: exert, decide, act
+3. If the health care industry cannot exert cost controls, the public might decide that congress must act.

+### Common patterns

+1. The nominalization is the subject of an empty verb.
+An _empty verb_ replaces other verbs.
+Examples include _have, give, take, make, do,_ and _get_.

+**Example**: The decision of the group is to leave at 9pm.
+  a.
+Change the nominalization into a verb:
+     decide
+  b.
+Find the character that is the subject of the verb.
+     The group
+  c.
+Make the character the subject of the verb.
+     The group decided to leave at 9pm.

+2. _There is_ or _There are_ followed by a nominalization.
+**Example**: There are decisions that need to be made.
+  a.
+Change the nominalization into a verb:
+     decide
+  b.
+Find the character that is the subject of the verb.
+     We
+  c.
+Make the character the subject of the verb.
+     We need to decide.

+3. One nominalization is a subject, and another appears after an empty like _be, seems, has_...
+**Example**: Our failure in the last inning was due to their exploitation of our bullpen.
+  a.
+Change the nominalization into a verb:
+     failure -> fail, exploitation -> exploit
+  b.
+Find the character that is the subject of the verb.
+     our, their
+  c.
+Make the character the subject of the verb.
+     We fail, they exploit
+  d.
+Link the new clauses with a logical expression
+     simple clauses: _because, since, when_
+     conditional clauses: _if, provided that, so long as_
+     contradictions: _though, although, unless_

+     Our failure .........................
+We failed
+                                           in the last inning
+     was due to their..................... because
+     their exploitation of our bullpen ... they exploited our bullpen.